Great Language Immersion and Bilingual Preschools in Los Angeles: Make Your Tot a Polyglot

 Music, dance, and art take center stage along with languages.
 Photo courtesy of Ecole Claire Fontaine

-Preschools Offering Spanish and French
+Preschools in Los Angeles Offering Spanish and French

 Claire Fontaine offers a trilingual immersion preschool and kindergarten for ages 2–7.
 All teachers speak French, English, and Spanish throughout the day.
 Music, dance, and art are all integral parts of the day.
 Hot lunch is prepared in-house with fresh organic ingredients.
 Full-day and half-day classes are available.